 IdealShake Benefits and Effectiveness

-There’s no real mention of some of the lesser known micronutrients, specifically Vitamin K, manganese, selenium, copper, chromium, and choline, plus it only has 3 percent of your daily potassium intake.
+So is it missing anything?
+Well, there’s no real mention of some of the lesser known micronutrients, specifically Vitamin K, manganese, selenium, copper, chromium, and choline, plus it only has 3 percent of your daily potassium intake.
 So it’s nutritious, but it doesn’t provide complete nutrition.
 Then again, there are very few meals that would provide every single nutrient the body needs so that might be an unfair standard.
-I’m also a big fan of the extra digestive enzymes, which may improve absorption and reduce digestive discomfort, though I would have liked to see probiotic bacteria in this as well.

 I like that there’s roughly the same amount of protein and carbs, though it’s still pretty low in net carbs (half the carbs are fiber) and pretty low in fat.
 So if you’re relying on this for a meal replacement, you’d want to make sure you’re consuming carbs and fat in your other meals.
 The RDI for fat intake is about 45 to 80 grams, there are just 2.5 grams in IdealShake.